Sydney Harbour Walks: 11 Best Routes (2025 Guide)

 Starting from Milson’s Point Station make your way straight down to the foreshore.
 At this point, you will have likely pulled out your camera and start shooting; it’s almost impossible not to 🙂

-You can either walk through Luna Park or follow the foreshore around Lavender Bay.
-Next up you could take a detour to Wendy’s Secret Garden and Lavender Bay Parklands.
+If you want to keep walking you could take a detour to Wendy’s Secret Garden and Lavender Bay Parklands.
 If you decide to do this you will find the full walk outlined on this page.

 Highlights include:

-Insider tip: Time your visit with the weekend Kirribilli Markets
+Insider tip: Time your visit with the weekend Kirribilli Markets – Check the market dates here

 Length: 2.5km